OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Experimental Study

-\textbf{Comparison with Different Variants. } We define 7 different variants of OntoTKGE shown in Table \ref{tab:ablation_variants} by modifying key modules: (1) replacing our modified CompGCN with traditional CompGCN, RGCN, or KRAT; (2) replacing ontology-guided initialization with random initialization (i.e., RandInit); (3) replacing the gated unit with summation (i.e., Sum); (4) replacing Sub with Mult or Corr introduced in Section \ref{subsec:global encoder}.
-The results show that these variants generally fail to surpass our original framework, demonstrating OntoTKGE's flexibility.
+\textbf{Comparison with Different Variants. } We define 7 different variants of OntoTKGE shown in Table \ref{tab:ablation_variants} by modifying key modules: (1) replacing our modified \textit{CompGCN} with traditional \textit{CompGCN}, relational graph convolutional network (\textit{RGCN})~\cite{rgcn}, or knowledge relational attention network (\textit{KRAT})~\cite{krat}; (2) replacing ontology-guided initialization with random initialization (i.e., \textit{RandInit}); (3) replacing the gated unit with summation (i.e., \textit{Sum}); (4) replacing \textit{Sub} with \textit{Mult} or \textit{Corr} introduced in Section \ref{subsec:global encoder}.
+Table \ref{tab:ablation_variants} shows that the full model is the most stable in most cases.
+Replacing the modified \textit{CompGCN} with \textit{RGCN} or \textit{KRAT} leads to larger drops than with traditional \textit{CompGCN}, indicating the necessity of modeling diverse relational semantics across hierarchy levels. \textit{RandInit} performs worse than ontology-guided initialization, which confirms that the ontology prior provides more informative initial representations for temporal evolution. \textit{Sum} is consistently inferior to the gated unit, demonstrating the benefit of adaptively fusing G-Enc and L-Enc.
+For composition operations, \textit{Sub} achieves the best overall results, with \textit{Mult} remaining competitive on HisRES, indicating that translational composition is generally more suitable while the optimal operation may depend on the base model.